Counselling is a free service available to all matriculated students.

 Record keeping and Third Party Information

-Following each session, notes are made by your Counsellor to record pertinent points, including a synopsis of past experience and immediate concerns.
+Following each session, notes are made by your Counsellor to main points, including a synopsis of past experience and immediate concerns.
 These are stored securely and password protected and kept for seven years after the last academic year of contact in order to administer the service and maintain professional standards.

 Under the Data Protection Act 1998 and GDPR 2018, students accessing the Student Counselling Service have the right to access all information held about them by the Student Counselling Service, in which case a Subject Access Request (SAR) should be made.